-If a 5GS functions as a TSN bridge, the 5GS is modelled as an IEEE 802.1AS [43A] compliant entity for the purpose of time synchronization.
+If a 5GS functions as a TSN bridge, the 5GS is modelled as an IEEE Std 802.1AS [43A] compliant entity for the purpose of time synchronization.
 Two types of synchronization processes are supported by the 5GS: 5GS synchronization and TSN domain synchronization.

 For 5GS synchronization, the lower layers provide the 5G internal system clock signalled via an NG-RAN (see 3GPP TS 38.331 [30]) and the UE forwards the 5G internal system clock to the DS-TT(s).